The SDK Platform

 With all the core requirements covered, it's time to get started!
 To set up the SDK, you'll use CocoaPods.
 CocoaPods is a package dependency manager, which makes it easy to add, remove, and update libraries that are critical for the development of iOS applications.
 The full details for installation with CocoaPods can be found here.

 Previewing the Delighted SDK

 The Delighted SDK platform gives you the ability to view the survey on your actual mobile device (as opposed to a rendering on our website).
 With this advanced preview, your team will be able to better visualize, fine-tune, and interact with the mobile survey.

 To preview your SDK survey customization, the first step is downloading the Delighted iOS app.
 Once downloaded, be sure to log in so the next steps are as seamless as possible.

-Once your iOS app is fired up, head to your customization section for the Mobile SDK:
+Once your iOS app is fired up, head to your customization section for the iOS SDK:

 Once on that page, grab your iOS device and follow the steps below: